Access and Support

 We do not expect applicants to address all priority areas.
 Strongly addressing one area is more valuable than weakly addressing multiple areas.

-When addressing a focus area, it’s important to demonstrate how you are working with those with lived experience and who have insights into underrepresented communities.
-Please carefully consider your staffing, partnerships, qualitative and quantitative research, and opportunities for co-creation work when designing projects related to these groups.
+When addressing a focus area, it’s important to demonstrate how you are working with those with lived experience and who have insight into the needs and interests of underrepresented communities.

 Key Priority Groups